mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-4-setup-aws-site.md

 For this account we will create:

 1. Terraform state backend
-2. `deploy` IAM role for MACH Composer to manage your resources
+2. `deploy` IAM role for MACH composer to manage your resources

 ### 1. Create AWS account